Second language acquisition,

 Refereed Journal Articles

-Kim, Y., Choi, B., Yun, H., Kim, B., & Choi, S. (forthcoming).
+Kim, Y., Choi, B., Yun, H., Kim, B., & Choi, S. (in press, on-line first).
 Task Repetition, Synchronous Written Corrective Feedback and the Learning of Korean: A Classroom-Based Study.
 Language Teaching Research.

-Kim, Y., *Skalicky, S., & *Jung, Y. (forthcoming).
+Kim, Y., *Skalicky, S., & *Jung, Y. (in press, on-line first).
 The role of linguistic alignment on question development in FTF and SCMC contexts: A partial replication study.
 Language Learning.

-*Cho, H., & Kim, Y. (in press).
+*Cho, H., & Kim, Y. (in press, on-line first).
 Learning Korean Honorifics through Individual and Collaborative Writing Tasks and Written Corrective Feedback.
 Applied Linguistics Review.

-Kim, Y., & *Ellingburg, E. (in press).
+Kim, Y., & *Ellingburg, E. (in press, on-line first).
 The Effects of Written Corrective Feedback on the Accuracy of L2 Writing: Comparing Collaborative and Individual Revision Behavior.
 Language Teaching Research.